panzerdp/dmitripavlutin.com/content/posts/037-react-memo/index.md

 > The more often the component re-renders with the same props, the heavier and the more computationally expensive the output is, the more chances are that component needs to be wrapped in `React.memo()`

 Anyways, use [profiling](https://reactjs.org/docs/optimizing-performance.html#profiling-components-with-the-chrome-performance-tab) to measure the benefits of applying `React.memo()`.

 ## 3. When to avoid React.memo()

-If your component's rendering situation doesn't fit into the case described above, most likely you don't need `React.memo()`.
+If your component's rendering situation doesn't fit into the case "often re-render with the same props", most likely you don't need `React.memo()`.

 Use the following rule of thumb: don't use memoization if you can't quantify the performance gains.

 > Performance-related changes applied incorrectly can even harm performance.
 Use `React.memo()` wisely.

-While technically possible, it doesn't make much sense to wrap class-based components in `React.memo()`.
-Just extend `PureComponent` class or define a custom implementation of `shouldComponentUpdate()` method if you need memoization for class-based components.
+While technically possible, it's undesirable to wrap class-based components in `React.memo()`.
+Extend `PureComponent` class or define a custom implementation of `shouldComponentUpdate()` method if you need memoization for class-based components.

 ### 3.1 Useless props comparison

-Imagine a component typically renders with different props.
+Imagine a component that typically renders with different props.
 In this case, memoization doesn't provide benefits.

-Even if you wrap such a volatile component in `React.memo()`, React will have to do 2 jobs on every re-render:
+Even if you wrap such a volatile component in `React.memo()`, React does 2 jobs on every re-render:

 1. Invoke the comparison function to determine whether the previous and next props are equal
 2. Because props comparison almost always returns `false`, React performs the diff of previous and current render output